Mark-Phillipson/ContinuousSpeech/README.md

 Most commands have been written into a database, and you can add your own commands fairly easily if they are just pressing keys in specific applications.

-Old video showing how I used to control Windows Speech Recognition (WSR):
+OLD video showing how I used to control Windows Speech Recognition (WSR):

 <a href="https://www.youtube.com/watch?v=0gsq9fAEa9c">Example Video</a>